damianosmel/react_crash_course_2024/README.md

 For the main parts of the webpage, add components

 **Result:** webpage is built using components for the parts: navbar, hero, cards.

+- Add JobListings component
+Add JobListings as a component

+**Result:** webpage renders the jobs, with information got from each job element in jobs.json